 We offer exceptional customer service and very competitive pricing, which we believe sets us apart from other property management companies.
 As we grow, we plan to add additional employees with specific skills to enhance our service offerings.
 We believe the in-house skill set will enable us to enhance our profitability as we will not need to sub-contract these services.

-Additionally, management has been reviewing and considering other business opportunities in industries outside of the property management industry.
+In addition to our real estate management and consulting services, management has been reviewing and considering other business opportunities in industries outside of the property management industry.

 Results of Operations